shuklari/STM32TRUST_WRP/STM32H5/README.md

 If not, the program checks for partially pre-programmed sectors, blinks USER_LED thrice every 500 ms and programs the remaining sectors per the OB_WRP_SECTORS define.
 Or, the program proceeds to program any new sectors per the #define.

-The program ends with GREEN LED flashing every 500 ms.
+The program ends with GREEN LED turned on.

 In case of a WRP config failure, USER_LED toggles every 100 ms.